Cryptonaut77/poker-ledger-backend/README.md

 4. Delete any saved game permanently by tapping "Delete Game" in the expanded view

 ## Recent Updates

+### Separate Tips and Rake Tracking (Dec 2, 2024)
+Major improvement to dealer management - tips and rake are now tracked independently:
+- **Separate tabs**: "Pay Dealers" for tips and "Claim Rake" for house rake
+- Paying dealer tips no longer automatically marks rake as claimed
+- New `rakeClaimed` field in database for independent tracking
+- New API endpoints: `/claim-rake` and `/unclaim-rake`
+- House profit now calculated from claimed rake only (not from paid tips)
+- Amber-colored "Pay Dealers" tab with tip tracking
+- Purple-colored "Claim Rake" tab with rake tracking
+- Each tab shows appropriate totals (paid/unpaid for tips, claimed/unclaimed for rake)

 ### Database Schema Fix - Round 2 (Dec 2, 2024)
 Fixed recurring database schema synchronization issue: